pulp/pulp/docs/sphinx/user-guide/nodes.rst

 ----------------------

 1. Make sure httpd was restarted after installing *Nodes* packages on both the parent and child.
-2. Make sure pulp-agent restarted after installing *Nodes* packages on the child.
+2. Make sure pulp-agent was restarted after installing *Nodes* packages on the child.
 3. Make sure that *Nodes* enabled repositories have been published.
 4. Make sure that ALL plugins installed on the parent are installed on the child.